Four Freedoms Monument

-The statue was created by sculptor Walter Russell later that year, and was dedicated in 1943 before a crowd of 60,000 people at Madison Square Garden in New York City.
-It was dedicated to Colin P. Kelly, one of the first recognized American heroes of World War II.
+The statue was created by sculptor Walter Russell later that year, and was funded by the Women's National Institute.
+In 1943 it was dedicated to Colin P. Kelly, one of the first recognized American heroes of World War II, before a crowd of 60,000 people at Madison Square Garden in New York City.
 On June 14, 1944, the monument was re-dedicated in Kelly's hometown of Madison, Florida, with a speech by Governor Spessard Holland.

-Other related monuments
+Related monuments

-The Four Freedoms monument in Evansville, Indiana was designed by Evansville architect Rupert Condict.
+The Four Freedoms monument in Evansville, Indiana, was designed by Evansville architect Rupert Condict.
 It consists of four 24-foot tall, ionic Indiana limestone columns, each with the inscription on it of one of the four freedoms.
 Surrounding these central columns are 50 uniformly shaped blocks representing the 50 states of the United States.
 Each block represents a state and shows its state seal and its date of becoming a state.
 The monument was dedicated in 1976 in commemoration of the United States Bicentennial.

-The Four Freedoms Monument of Cleveland, Ohio is located in the Tremont neighborhood.
+The Four Freedoms Monument of Cleveland, Ohio, is located in the Tremont neighborhood.
 It consists of a single column, with one of the four freedoms printed on each side.
 On top of the column is a sculpture of two hands holding a globe of the Earth.